 LaserMax CenterFire Laser – This red laser aiming unit mounts under the barrel of the Nano without the need to modify the frame or call in a gunsmith.
 It is a custom-fit unit, not a generic laser with some kind of universal mount.

 Activation of the laser is via a push button on the side of the unit.
 The laser is a constant, not pulsing, unit.
 The CenterFire runs on one 1/3 N lithium battery, and should power the unit for more than five hours of actual use.
 The entire unit only adds 0.5 ounces to the overall weight of the pistol.

 The CenterFire is similar in appearance to the Crimson Trace Laserguard, though the method of activating the units is different.
 The LaserMax is acticated by tapping a button on the side of the unit.
 The Laserguard adds a button switch to the front of the pistol’s grip and is activated by gripping the gun.
 Both methods have their pros and cons.

 MSRP on the CenterFire is $129 and it comes with a one year factory warranty.
-I did find the CenterFire on Amazon for about $90, which seems to be incredibly cheap compared to where laser prices were justa few years ago.

 The CenterFire is already available for the Smith & Wesson Shield, the Ruger LCP and the Ruger LC9.
 The Nano is the fourth model in the series.
 Currently, the lasers are only available as red.
 However, LaserMax does manufacture green lasers, so it will be interesting to see if the company makes a CenterFire with a green laser.